Myralllka/Myralllka/README.md

 - Teacher's assistance at the Ukrainian Catholic University (Principals of Computer organisation, Operation systems courses)
 - Linux administration

-###  ✨ And my projects for the nearest future:
-- (CTU FEE project) Long term self-localization UAV's
-- Other MRS small projects (for example, gimbal with camera, point cloud NNs)
-- Linux Club

-### - 🤔 I'm looking for help with
-- Tasks on future Linux Course
-- New Ideas for the club
-- Checking my English spelling for the Linux course =)

 ### - 😄 Pronounce my nickname...
 I am from the centre of Ukraine, and in 2010th in CS 1.6 we had a tradition to write using transliteration, but very special.
 So my nickname actually means `Ant` in English, and reads as __Murashka__